 Anyone crossing the green park at the crossroads of Cach Mang Thang Tam and Nguyen Dinh Chieu Streets impressed by a huge statue of a monk sitting calmly in a fire.
 There is a story hidden behind the statue and this patriotic monk.
 Let learn about the Thich Quang Duc Memorial which is a brilliant gem in Ho Chi Minh City.

-298 Nguyen Dinh Chieu Street, Ward 6, District 3, Ho Chi Minh City (crossroads of Cach Mang Thang Tam and Nguyen Dinh Chieu Streets).
+298 Nguyen Dinh Chieu Street, Ward 6, District 3, Ho Chi Minh City.
 Click to view on Google Map.
 Thich Quang Duc Memorial (Thich Quang Duc Monument) is surrounded by Cach Mang Thang Tam, Nguyen Dinh Chieu and Ho Xuan Huong Streets.

 The self-immolation of Bodhisattva Thich Quang Duc

 John F. Kennedy once said: “No new picture in history has generated so much emotion around the world as that one”.
 He mentioned the fact that the patriotic Buddhist monk Thich Quang Duc self-immolated at the crossroad of Phan Dinh Phung and Le Van Duyet Streets on 11th June 1963.
 He aimed to protest to Diem’s South Vietnamese regime and its persecution of Buddhists, arresting many Buddhist faithful and ransacking pagodas to advance agenda of country’s Catholic minority.